WardPearce/paaster/README.md

 - `VITE_API_URL` should be the proxied address for "paaster_backend".
 E.g. for paaster.io this is "https://api.paaster.io"
 - `paaster_s3` should contain your S3 secrets.
 - `sudo docker compose build; sudo docker compose up -d`.

+#### Vercel
+Paaster's frontend is also configured to support [Vercel](https://vercel.com).
+Using Vercel can add a extra layer of security by separating the servers the frontend and backend code runs on.
+Using Vercel will also result in performance benefits too.

 #### Using Rclone